 About the scholarship

-The COPA Neil J. Armstrong Ab-Initio Scholarship Fund promotes Canadian pilot development by providing annual scholarships to a student pilot in an ab-initio flight training program.
+The COPA Neil J. Armstrong Ab-Initio Scholarship promotes Canadian pilot development by providing annual scholarships to a student pilot in an ab-initio flight training program.
 Created to honour one of Canada’s foremost aviators, the scholarship has helped many Canadian pilots get their wings.

 COPA’s Neil J. Armstrong Ab-Initio Scholarship provides up to $14,000 toward eligible training costs associated with obtaining a Private Pilot License (PPL).

 See below for eligibility criteria.
 Applications for the COPA Neil J. Armstrong Ab-Initio Scholarship must be submitted between January 4, 2023 and March 1, 2023.
 All applicants will be notified if their submission was succession within a 45-60 day period after the deadline.

 Interested in contributing to the future of General Aviation?
 Since the scholarship was first introduced, close to 60 selected candidates have received flight training funding through the generous contributions from friends and family of Neil J. Armstrong, COPA members, and the Canadian General Aviation community.
 To make a donation and to support a new generation of deserving flyers, please visit the following link:

 “I have a part time job to help contribute to my own expenses, but flight training has been out of reach for me.
 This scholarship made all the difference for me in obtaining my private, and eventually commercial pilot licences.”

 – Erik Yaremkewich, Squamish, BC (2018 Winner)